 About Denver Health

-Denver Health is a comprehensive, integrated organization providing level one care for all, regardless of ability to pay.
+Denver Health is a comprehensive, integrated organization providing level one care for all.
 Denver Health provides medical care to nearly one-third of Denver’s population, proudly serving as the city’s safety-net hospital and providing preventative, primary and acute care services.

 About Denver Health Foundation